*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 - Tipping at a restaurant is not expected in Barcelona.
 You do not have to tip for a 5 euro breakfast or for a drink at a bar.
 If you prefer, you can round up to the nearest euro.
 If not, leave as much as you want as servers work very hard and have low wages.
 For big groups or a high-class restaurant, 10% would be a good tip.

 - Eat a menu del dia for lunch.
 This is a fixed-price meal offered only during lunch.
-It includes the first dish, second dish, a dessert, and drink.
+It includes the first dish, second dish, dessert, and a drink.
+It can run from 8 euros on up.
 Not all restaurants offer it.
 So when you do, it’s a pretty good deal.

 Beware of pickpockets.
 It BREAKS MY HEART every time a tourist gets their wallet stolen.
 It also PISSES ME OFF!
 Consider buying an anti-theft purse if you are a woman.
-I own two (Read my buyer’s guide to choose one).
+I own two by Travelon.
+Buy my favorite one here.
+(Read my buyer’s guide to choosing one).
 It has given me lots of peace of mind as I often have my hands full with my kids, my DSL camera, etc. You do NOT have to be paranoid about pickpockets.
 Relax, enjoy Barcelona, but be smart.
 Read more in my guide on how to avoid pickpockets in Barcelona.

 - When meeting new friends or being introduced, locals give a kiss on each cheek.
 It’s not a real kiss where the lips are planted tightly on the cheek.
 It’s more of a light “muah muah” with a light brush of the skin.